mahdiislam79/aortic-segmentation-diameter-angulation/README.md

 - Python (>=3.7), Jupyter Notebook
 - numpy, pandas, nibabel, scikit-image, scipy, matplotlib, torch, tqdm, monai, networkx, skan

-## Intended Audience

-Researchers and clinicians working on vascular imaging, medical image analysis, or active learning for deep learning segmentation.

 ---

 For details on running each stage, see the code and comments in the corresponding scripts/notebooks.
 Adjust input/output paths as needed for your data and environment.